shanemcw/homebridge-amazondash-MAC/README.md

 ## Installation

 1. Administrator privileges are required
-1. Set up a network interface to persist in monitor mode
+1. Set up a wifi device to persist in monitor mode
 2. Install airodump-ng
 3. Run airodump-ng standalone to test usage and visibility of Dash activity
 4. Install this plugin using: `npm install -g homebridge-amazondash-mac`
-5. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
+5.  **Run Homebridge with elevated privileges**
-6. **Run Homebridge with elevated privileges**
+6. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
-7. Use `debug` levels during installation experimentation
+8. Use `debug` levels during installation experimentation

 ## Example config.json